Itchen Navigation: A Portrait

 Ham Bridge to Withymead Lock

 The next feature of note is Ham Bridge, which is an accommodation bridge that also carries a public footpath along the track up to Twyford Road (A335) and to the Ham Farm public house.
 The concrete bridge was built in about 1950 and it reputably replaced the last original wooden bridge along the waterway.
+The old bridge was sometimes called Bazeley’s after the Eastleigh family who had a florists and fruit shop in Eastleigh and a nursery on the offside of the waterway between the bridge and the railway, an area now covered in houses.

-The Navigation continues south past the gardens of houses on the outskirts of Eastleigh.
+The Navigation continues south past the gardens of houses on the northern outskirts of Eastleigh.
 As usual with canalside properties, some make a feature of the water whilst others seem do their best to ignore it.
 The next bridge encountered is the second main line railway crossing, the waterway now flowing south-eastwards.
 The original brick railway bridge dating from 1838 has been extended three times, the last in 1943 when preparations were in hand for the invasion of Europe.

 South of the railway bridge, on the offside of the Navigation, lie the extensive sidings in the Eastleigh railway infrastructure maintenance and long welded rail depots.